winitzki/scall/tutorial/programming_dhall.md

 ```

 The types `Union1` and `Union2` are different because the constructor named `Right` requires different data types within `Union1` and `Union2`.
-Because constructor names are used always together with the union type, there is no conflict between `Union1.Left` and `Union2.Left`, and between `Union1.Right` and `Union2.Right`.
+Constructor names are always written together with the union type.
+So, there is no conflict between `Union1.Left` and `Union2.Left`, or between `Union1.Right` and `Union2.Right`.
-A conflict would occur if we could write simply `Left` for those constructors, but Dhall does not allow that.
+A conflict would occur if we could write simply `Left` and `Right` for those constructors, but Dhall does not support that.

 ### Pattern matching

-Pattern matching is available for union types.
-Dhall implements pattern matching via `merge` expressions.
+Pattern matching for union types is implemented via `merge` expressions.
-The `merge` expressions are similar to `match/with` expressions in OCaml, `case/of` expressions in Haskell, and `match/case` expressions in Scala.
+Dhall's `merge` expressions are similar to `match/with` expressions in OCaml, `case/of` expressions in Haskell, and `match/case` expressions in Scala.
 One difference is that each case of a `merge` expression must specify an explicit function with a full type annotation.

 As an example, consider a union type defined in Haskell by: